We're Going to Have Another Pandemic. You Need Eye Protection.

 (They’re expensive.)

-You can wear contact lenses under goggles or a respirator.
-There’s a slight challenge with that.
+You can technically wear contact lenses under goggles or a respirator.
+The safety folks don’t recommend it.
 If you wear contacts, you know sometimes they need adjustment.
 On a bad day, they can cause irritation and you have to take them out.
 And eventually, you have to take them out no matter what.
 You can’t sleep in them.
 Have you ever lost a contact lens in the back of your eye?
 It’s pure hell.
 They’re not ideal in a situation where you need eye protection for long periods.

 You can order prescription safety goggles, but they need to seal to your face.
-I’ve only found one pair that does that.
+You can find those at companies like RX-Safety, who sell prescription goggles with gasket seals.

 On the more expensive end, you can buy a powered air-purifying respirator (PAPR) or a full hood respirator.
 They could be worth it if you have the money.
 As a bonus, nobody can accuse you of hiding your identity.